brefphp/bref/docs/news/02-bref-2.0.md

         GITHUB_TOKEN: ${ssm:/my-app/github-token}
 ```

-This solution relies on `serverless.yml` variables (`${ssm:xxx}`) and works well, however the drawbacks are:
+This solution relies on `serverless.yml` variables ([`${ssm:xxx}`](https://www.serverless.com/framework/docs/providers/aws/guide/variables#reference-variables-using-the-ssm-parameter-store)) and works well, however the drawbacks are:

-- The secret value will be retrieved on `serverless deploy` and set in plain text in the environment variable.
+- The secret value is retrieved on `serverless deploy` and set in plain text in the environment variable.
 - The user that runs `serverless deploy` must have permissions to retrieve the secret value.

 In Bref v2, you can have these secrets injected **at runtime** via a new syntax ([#1376](https://github.com/brefphp/bref/pull/1376)):